BND Hamburger Icon

 VoIP can match traditional calling features, like holding, transferring, call forwarding and caller ID.
 And with VoIP, features like call recording are much easier.
 The call is already digitized, so it’s extremely easy to add a feature to record the digital file.

 VoIP services can also integrate with other communication services, like chat and email.
 These features can organize communication by party and time, meaning you can seamlessly review a conversation that took place across multiple channels.
 Plus, VoIP offers powerful conferencing features, such as video integration.
+This unified communications infrastructure is ideal for keeping a small team connected at the office, when working from home or in hybrid arrangements.

 “For businesses where VoIP does make sense, there are many benefits, including [a] reduction in costs in terms of both maintenance and monthly recurring usage, ease of use and enhanced features that you would previously only find in an enterprise-level PBX,” said Chris Sherwood, an Oregon-based phone system consultant.

 Voicemail, virtual receptionists, call forwarding, call recording, on-hold music, voicemail-to-email, conference calling, video conferencing, instant messaging, call screening, missed alerts and call logs are among the many features offered by most VoIP providers.
+All these features benefit small businesses, but some may be relegated to higher-cost plans.
+Consider whether you’ll use these features enough to justify their added costs.

 Is VoIP right for you?